-- Variable declarations.
+- variable declarations

-- Short class declarations.
+- short class declarations

-- Extends-clauses.
+- extends-clauses

 A modifier modifies one or more declarations from a class by changing some aspect(s) of the declarations.
-The most common kind of modifier just changes the default value or the start value in a binding equation; the value and/or start-value should be compatible with the variable according to section 6.7.
+The most common kind of modifier just changes the default value or the start-attribute in a binding equation; the value and/or start-attribute should be compatible with the variable according to section 6.7.